Clovis Botanical Garden

-Fresno Master Gardeners were there to help answer questions
+Fresno Master Gardeners will be there to help answer questions

 What Are the Benefits of Community Gardens?

 Eating the recommended number of servings of fruits and vegetables is critical to our health, as it reduces the risk of chronic diseases such as cardiovascular disease and some types of cancer.
 However, Americans are not eating nearly enough fruits and vegetables.
 Income is a factor.
 Residents of underserved urban neighborhoods often lack access to affordable, high-quality fruits and vegetables.
 As a result, they are less likely to eat the recommended number of servings.

 Gardening is one strategy for improving much-needed access to fresh produce.
 But, many Los Angeles County residents live in apartments or in home where they do not have space for gardening.
 Community gardens provide space by repurposing vacant land.